Periegops suterii

 Periegops suterii is a species of spider in the genus Periegops that is endemic to the South Island of New Zealand.

 Taxonomy

 Periegops suteria was first described in 1892 by Arthur T Urquhart and was placed in the Segestria genus.
 Specimens for this description were collected from Port Hills near Christchurch.
 Independently, Eugene Simon described Periegops hirsutus in 1893, which was also the first description of the Periegops genus.
 In 1935, Segestria suteria was moved to the Periegops genus by Elizabeth Bangs Bryant after examining types sent to her from the Canterbury Museum.
 In 1946, P. hirsutus was recognized as a synonym of P. suterii by George Chamberlain.
+The type specimen is currently considered missing.

 Description

 Like all members of the Periegops genus, P. suterii has six eyes.
 The carapace is a red-orange colour on the anterior end but is orange on the posterior end.
 The abdomen has a black brown chevron pattern.
 The first pair of legs are orange brown with light orange ends, the other pairs of legs are yellow brown and darker at the proximal end.
 Chelicerae are red brown.
 Male body length is 6.6 mm and female body length is 8.1 mm.